kwdunaway/WGBS_Tools/README.md

 1. sample 2 methylated read count
 1. sample 2 total read count ... (etc.)

+## <a name="statanalysis"> Statistical Analyses </a>

+WGBS_Tools is meant to be a utility to take raw WGBS data and output it into a user friendly format.
+You can load the `pm_bed` data on a [genome browser](genome.ucsc.edu), get summary data, or even load the tables into R/Excel.

+Unfortunately, due to its experiment specific nature, statistical analyses is outside the scope of this toolkit.
+However, we can give a few suggestions:

+- Correct for multiple hypotheses.
+This is usually done with [Bonferroni](https://en.wikipedia.org/wiki/Bonferroni_correction) or [Benjamini](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini.E2.80.93Hochberg_procedure) correction.
+- When windowing, consider a clustering algorithm.
+Read [Dunaway (Cell Reports 2016)](http://www.sciencedirect.com/science/article/pii/S221112471631631X) for an example.
+- If you want to find small (< 1000bp) DMRs, consider using the R packages DSS or bsseq.
+You can convert using `pm2dss`.

 ## <a name="VersionHistory"> Version History </a>
 __0.1__:
 Initial conversion of scripts to python.
 Improvements in multiprocessing, installation, and readability were implimented as well.